Ophthalmic Imaging and ERG in Animals: Investigating Retinal Structure and Function

 Check Out: 2/17/2018

 All inclusive: Beautifully remodeled modern rooms with living/office space.
 Full service Starbucks located in lobby area, beautiful remodeled pool and common area, full service restaurant located in hotel.
 Complimentary ground transportation to/from hotel and OcuScience training facility (0.9 miles).
 Reservations must be made by 1/14/2018 to receive the OcuScience group rate.
-Please call the hotel directly at (702) 434-4700 to reserve your room.
+Book your room here for Group Rate, or please call the hotel directly at (702) 434-4700 to reserve your room.
 Limited number of rooms available, so please reserve now.

 AAVSB RACE Program Approved